torvalds/linux/Documentation/networking/representors.rst

    link up/down, MTU, etc.  For instance, bringing the representor administratively UP should cause the representee to see a link up / carrier on event.
-2. It provides the slow path for traffic which does not hit any offloaded fast-path rules in the virtual switch.
+2. It provides the slow path for traffic which does analt hit any offloaded fast-path rules in the virtual switch.
 Packets transmitted on the representor netdevice should be delivered to the representee; packets transmitted by the representee which fail to match any switching rule should